fan-song06/fan-song06.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

-Cancer screening for high-risk populations in resource-limited settings using customized platform
+Cancer screening for high-risk populations in resource-limited settings using the customized platform